-To receive the special offers available for certain building types, all required best practice measures must be achieved.
-Speak with your ComEd Energy Efficiency Program representative for more information.
+To receive the market-specific offers available for certain building types, all required best practice measures must be achieved.

 No. The ComEd Energy Efficiency Program is funded in compliance with state law.
-We provide technical assistance support, including energy modeling, at no additional cost to your project.
+We provide technical assistance support at no additional cost to you.
 The electric and natural gas measure incentives help offset the cost of installing the recommended energy-efficient equipment.
 Our design team incentive can help offset the cost of coordinating with the program.

 We can work within your timeline—as long as your team provides documentation and responses when requested.
 Working with the program team is easy.
 The program's energy engineers will request a handful of phone calls and emails, as well as drawings and submittal updates, throughout the engagement process.